SyncfusionExamples/how-to-review-word-documents-with-track-changes-in-the-angular-word-processor/README.md

 # How to Review Word Documents with Track Changes in the Angular Word Processor

-A quick-start Angular project that shows how to review Word documents with tracked changes in the Syncfusion Angular Word Processor component.
+A quick-start Angular project that shows how to review Word documents with tracked changes in the Syncfusion&reg; Angular Word Processor component.
 This project contains code to enable the “track changes” feature, accept or reject changes, filter changes by user, and use revision-only protection.

-Refer to the following tracked changes documentation for the Syncfusion Angular Word Processor component: https://ej2.syncfusion.com/angular/documentation/document-editor/track-changes
+Refer to the following tracked changes documentation for the Syncfusion&reg; Angular Word Processor component: https://ej2.syncfusion.com/angular/documentation/document-editor/track-changes

-Check out this online example of tracking changes in the Syncfusion Angular Word Processor component: https://ej2.syncfusion.com/angular/demos/#/bootstrap5/document-editor/track-changes
+Check out this online example of tracking changes in the Syncfusion&reg; Angular Word Processor component: https://ej2.syncfusion.com/angular/demos/#/bootstrap5/document-editor/track-changes

 Watch the following video to get started with the Angular Word Processor component: